China celebrates official end of extreme poverty, lauds Xi

 “We have finished the arduous task of eradicating absolute poverty and created a miracle that shall go down in history,” Xi said at a ceremony honoring people who worked on the initiative.

-Xi presented medals, certificates and plagues to ten individuals and ten groups honored as anti-poverty “role models.”
+Xi presented medals, certificates and plaques to 10 individuals and 10 groups honored as anti-poverty “role models.”

 He acknowledged the “material foundation” built up over four decades of market-style reforms that have transformed China into the world’s second-largest economy and a middle-income society but mentioned no other officials or earlier leaders by name.